Medicare 101

 - If you’re employed, ask your employer about company-sponsored health benefits.

-- NOTE: There may be penalties f you do not enroll in Medicare when you first become eligible.
+- NOTE: There may be penalties if you do not enroll in Medicare when you first become eligible.
 If you decide to delay enrollment, you may have to pay a lifetime late enrollment penalty.

 - 2025 Medicare Part A & B Premiums & Deductibles.